Special counsel previews trial roadmap in federal 2020 election case against Trump

 "President Trump will not be deterred and will continue speaking truth to corrupt, weaponized power and law enforcement," Cheung's statement in response to Tuesday's court filing said.

-The indictment against Trump — to which he has pleaded not guilty and denied any wrongdoing — alleged he engaged in a pattern of baseless claims of fraud in an effort to oppose the transition of presidential power.
+The indictment against Trump — to which he has pleaded not guilty, and he denies any wrongdoing — alleged he engaged in a pattern of baseless claims of fraud in an effort to oppose the transition of presidential power.
 Tuesday's filing says prosecutors will show jurors social media posts and language dating back to 2012 and 2016 to demonstrate these propensities.

 The trial in this case is currently scheduled for March 4, 2024.